telerik/reporting-docs/knowledge-base/how-to-create-a-dynamic-table-crosstab-list-item.md

 ## Solution

-The idea is to create a data source describing the data in terms of columns, rows and content, which should result in a flatten tabular representation of data like:
+The idea is to create a data source describing the data in terms of columns, rows and content, which should result in a flattened tabular representation of data like:

 ```
 columnName,rowIndex,cellContent